 Instructions

-- Mix 3 cups of the flour, sugar and salt together.
+- Mix 3 cups of the flour, sugar (if using instead of honey), and salt together.

 - Knead it for a few minutes, until it passes the window pane test.